SpenceKonde/megaTinyCore/megaavr/extras/tinyNeoPixel.md

 }

 ```
-This compiles to 2256 bytes and reports 40 bytes of RAM used as well (but, it is using an additional 150 bytes times whatever number was read from tyhe EEPROM)
+This compiles to 2256 bytes and reports 40 bytes of RAM used as well (but, it is using an additional 150 bytes times whatever number was read from the EEPROM).

 ### API Summary